-The percentage of spouses who did not use but were aware of the MyCAA program was higher in 2021 than in previous years dating back to 2015.
+The percentage of spouses who did not use but were aware of the MyCAA program was higher in 2021 than in 2017 and 2015.
 The percentage of non-users who were not aware of the MyCAA program was lower in 2021 compared to previous years.

-Percentage Yes, in Last 12 Months
+Percentage Yes, In Last 12 Months